New York takes Teva, McKesson, others to trial over opioids

-NEW YORK, June 29 (Reuters) - New York will take Teva Pharmaceutical Industries (TEVA.TA) and other companies, including the nation's largest drug distributors, to trial on Tuesday, seeking to hold them liable for fueling an opioid crisis that has caused nearly half a million U.S. deaths over a decade.
+NEW YORK (Reuters) - New York will take Teva Pharmaceutical Industries and other companies, including the nation’s largest drug distributors, to trial on Tuesday, seeking to hold them liable for fueling an opioid crisis that has caused nearly half a million U.S. deaths over a decade.

 The trial in Central Islip, New York, will mark the first time claims over the national opioid abuse and overdose epidemic go before a jury.

-It will pit state Attorney General Letitia James and Suffolk and Nassau Counties against drugmakers Teva, Endo International (ENDP.O) and Abbvie Inc (ABBV.N), as well as drug distributors AmerisourceBergen Corp (ABC.N), Cardinal Health Inc (CAH.N) and McKesson Corp (MCK.N).
+It will pit state Attorney General Letitia James and Suffolk and Nassau Counties against drugmakers Teva, Endo International and Abbvie Inc, as well as drug distributors AmerisourceBergen Corp, Cardinal Health Inc and McKesson Corp.

-Another defendant in the case, drugmaker Johnson & Johnson (JNJ.N), announced on Saturday it would pay $263 million to settle and avoid the trial.
+Another defendant in the case, drugmaker Johnson & Johnson, announced on Saturday it would pay $263 million to settle and avoid the trial.

 New York and the counties claim that drug companies deceptively promoted opioids as safe, and that distributors ignored red flags that they were being diverted to illegal channels.